microsoft/timelinestoryteller/README.md

 # Timeline Storyteller

-An expressive visual storytelling environment for the expressive narrative visualization of timelines (event sequence data); a storyteller can use Timeline Storyteller to present different aspects of her/his data using a palette of timeline representations, scales, and layouts, as well as controls for filtering, highlighting, and annotation.
+A visual storytelling environment for the expressive narrative visualization of timelines (event sequence data); a storyteller can use Timeline Storyteller to present different aspects of her/his data using a palette of timeline representations, scales, and layouts, as well as controls for filtering, highlighting, and annotation.
 She / he can export images of a timeline or assemble and record a story about their data and present it within the application.

 For more information on the research that informed this project, see [timelinesrevisited.github.io](https://timelinesrevisited.github.io/).